baconstrip/kee-ken/README.md

 ## Overview

-Kiken (pronounced "key-ken") is an open source real-time trivia game.
+Kee-ken is an open source real-time trivia game.

 ## License